yungyuchen521/Huffman-Code/README.md

 3. Each uniqe characters and their occurence in the original file.

 ### 4. Export the compressed content to the compressed file.
+Translate the characters in the original file into Huffman Code -> Output the code eight by eight
 ---

 ## Decompression